Maximin Giraud

-Pierre Maximin Giraud (26 August 1835 – 1 March 1875) was a French man known for his Marian visionary of Our Lady of La Salette.
+Pierre Maximin Giraud (26 August 1835 – 1 March 1875) was a French man known for his Marian vision of Our Lady of La Salette.

 Early life

 Maximin Giraud was born on 26 August 1835, in Corps, Isère.
 His mother, Anne-Marie Templier hailed from the same region.
 His father, Germain Giraud was from the neighboring district of Trièves.
 The mother died leaving Maximin, then 17 months old, and a daughter, Angélique, who was eight years of age.
 Shortly after, Germain Giraud, a wheelwright by trade, remarried Marie Court.
 His new wife was reportedly not interested in Maximin and even neglected the child.
 Maximin grew up in haphazard fashion, spending much of his time with carefree abandon in the sole company of his dog and goat as they roamed the streets of Corps en Isère.
 Attendance at school was not compulsory and so he never attended classes.
 The same was true with regard to religious instructions.

 Giraud spoke the Vivaro-Alpine (Dauphinois) dialect of the Occitan language, like everybody else in town, but he learned a few words of French as he circulated among the wagon-drivers and travelers at the stage coach relays.
 He was 11 years old in 1846.